Adult Programs

 ART BY KAREN LAGRECA ON DISPLAY - through Monday, April 29

-A variety of works by textile artist Karen LaGreca will be on display in the library community room in March and April.
+A variety of works by textile artist Karen LaGreca will be on display in the library community room through the end of April.

 A graduate of Fashion Institute of Technology with a concentration in textile design, Karen has enjoyed a diverse 40-year career designing home furnishing products and working directly with manufacturers.
 Many of her textures and prints can be found in the halls and rooms of hotels such as Marriott, Hyatt, and Hilton.
 She has also created a variety of wallcovering collections for residential and commercial markets.
 Karen later expanded into designing bedding and bath ensembles, carpets, accent rugs, throws, and decorative pillows.
 A more recent artistic venture has led her to swimming pool liners.
 Many of her home furnishing designs have been sold in retail companies in the U.S., Canada, and Europe.